 “Why do Jews eat kugel and other dairy foods during Shavuot?”

-One explanation posits that when the Israelites were first given the Torah, they saw that it included laws about keeping kosher, which they weren’t used to or prepared for.
+One explanation is that when the Israelites were first given the Torah, they saw that it included laws about keeping kosher, which they weren’t used to or prepared for.
 Because they hadn’t yet prepared their cooking pots (keeping one set for meat and one for dairy), they decided to stick to just dairy foods.

 Another explanation is that the sweet taste of kugel – and other dishes like cheesecake or blintzes – reminds us of the sweetness of Torah, which also describes the land of Israel a land “flowing with milk and honey” (Exodus 3:8).
 Many families gather together on the holiday to enjoy a meal that features such dishes.